Magat Salamat: Lineage

 For a long time, not much was known about Magat Salamat outside of his participation in the Tondo Conspiracy.
 As a result, early Filipino historians such as Gregorio Zaide could only definitively say that he was born of noble heritage - presumably somewhere in or near Tondo.

 Luciano P.R.
 Santiago's paper, "The Houses of Lakandula, Matanda And Soliman (1571–1898)", published by the Philippine Quarterly of Culture & Society Journal in 1990, established that Magat Salamat was of at least five children (at least four of whom were male) of Lakandula.

 Early life

 From a very young age, Magat Salamat had already witnessed and experienced the abuses of the Spanish invaders firsthand.
 As a boy, he was there the moment Miguel López de Legazpi arrived in Manila in 1571.
-His father, Rajah Soliman (although recent research would list Lakandula as his biological father) led the resistance against the Spaniards, which would end unsuccessfully due to the superior firepower of the foreign invaders, concluding with Soliman being killed along with his troops in battle.
-The Spanish were then able to enter Soliman's village, where they burned and pillaged the neighborhood, including Salamat's own home.
+His father, who was said to be Rajah Sulayman (although recent research lists Lakandula as his biological father) led the resistance against the Spaniards, which would end unsuccessfully due to the superior firepower of the foreign invaders, concluding with Soliman being killed along with his troops in battle.
+The Spanish were then able to enter Sulayman's village, where they burned and pillaged the neighborhood, including Salamat's own home.
 Eventually, Salamat also became a chief just like his father before him, specifically the chief of Tondo.